Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks: Experiments

+Our RN-based model uses an additional attentive relation network, and SSA applies a structured attention network.
+Thus, SSA and RN have more trainable parameters compared with vanilla CNN and LSTM.
+Our model size is on par with the SSA model.
+In our experimental setting, we use 100D word embeddings and set the hidden dimension of the LSTM unit to 300.
+As our model uses another MLP to calculate the relation score, it consumes more parameters, around 30K parameters, than the SSA model.
+However, it is worth sacrificing the model size to achieve higher predictive performance for an essential mission of saving lives.

-The goal of automatic detection is to produce effective diagnoses (i.e., true positive) and decrease the incorrect diagnoses (i.e., false positive) to avoid patients' stress and anxiety caused by false detection.
-Thus, during the evaluation process, we only focus on the prediction accuracy and report the weighted average F-score metric.
-We apply a weight penalty to the objective function for unbalanced datasets and report the weighted average results.
+Automatic detection aims to produce effective diagnoses (i.e., true positive) and decrease the incorrect diagnoses (i.e., false positive) to avoid patients' stress and anxiety caused by false detection.
+Thus, during the evaluation process, we report both prediction accuracy and the weighted average F-score metric.
+For unbalanced datasets, we apply weight penalty to the objective function and report the weighted average results.